PriyadharshiniRVP/PriyadharshiniRVP/README.md

 - 👀 I’m interested in Solving Problems
 - 🌱 I’m currently learning SQL,Java,Python
 - 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me Mail me priyarama2209@gmail.com
+- 📫 How to reach me Mailpriyarama2209@gmail.com

 <!---
 PriyadharshiniRVP/PriyadharshiniRVP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.